aayush993/AWS-SAA-Notes/AWS Cognito.md

 - customized permissions based on user_id
 - Default IAM roles for authenticated and guest users
 - User can go to CUP and get a token
-	- Exchange the token for temp AWS credntials
+	- Exchange the token for temp AWS credentials
 	- Access designated service

 We can give row level security in DynamoDB for fine grain access.